Fiction and

 I’m

-sure you can think of many instances yourselves; but the examples I
+can think of many instances yourselves; but the examples I have found

 in discussions by analytic aestheticians of what is meant by ‘reality’